 A Guide To Claims For A Laceration Injury Or A Scar

 This free online guide will look at the process of claiming for a laceration injury or a scar injury resulting from a laceration or cut.
-It would help if you were within the personal injury claims time limit in order to be eligible to claim, and our claims team can advise you of which limit applies in your own case.
+It would help if you were within the personal injury claims time limit to be eligible to claim.
+And our claims team can advise you of which limit applies in your own case.
 The purpose of this guide is to educate claimants, so they can approach their own claim with the information they need to make intelligent decisions during the claims process.
-We start this guide by looking at what lacerates are, and also what scars are.
+We start this scarring injury claims guide by looking at what lacerates are and also what scars are.